goodmind/FlowDefinitelyTyped/README.md

 ## How can I contribute?

-Copy definition from `flow-types` and fix type errors, then follow flow-typed [contributing guide](https://github.com/flow-typed/flow-typed/tree/master/CONTRIBUTING.md)
+Copy definition from `flow-types/types` or `flow-types/unformatted` and fix type errors, then follow flow-typed [contributing guide](https://github.com/flow-typed/flow-typed/tree/master/CONTRIBUTING.md)

 ### Make a pull request